KillahPotatoes/KP-Liberation/README.md

 This will replace the current missioncode when it's finished.

-Guess the hardest thing is to think "out of the box" for already working code.
-If you look through a code which works without any issues it's not that easy to really find "completely different" ways to realize the functionality in a possible more performance friendly or "better" way.
-Small tweaks and optimizations are common to find, but rewrite it in a completely different way would be the challenge (if even really needed in the particular file).

-Many thanks in advance for all supporters and the Liberation community.

 ### Goal
 * Modular and therefore much cleaner structure
 * More streamlined code